xavi-/bind-js/README.markdown

 * escaped: `(^\: (\: [\: {\: |\: \\:  :\\ :\| :\} :\] :\) :\^)`

 Any text between `(^:` and `:^)` will automatically be escaped as well.
 These delimiters cannot be nested.

+## Getting Bind

+The easiest way to get bind is with [npm](http://npmjs.org/):

+    npm install bind

+Alternatively you can also clone this git repository:

+    git clone git://github.com/Xavi-/bind-js.git

 ## Developed by
 * Xavi Ramirez